buildkite/docs/pages/clusters/overview.md

 Any Buildkite administrator can enable clusters for an organization.
 Once you enable clusters, you can only disable them by contacting support.

+Enabling clusters also changes access to agent tokens.
+Rather than being available in the Buildkite dashboard, agent tokens are only visible upon creation, ensuring greater security for your applications.

 To enable clusters:

+1. Securely save any existing agent tokens you need because these won't be available after enabling clusters.
 1. Navigate to your [organization’s pipeline settings](https://buildkite.com/organizations/~/pipeline-settings).
 1. In _Clusters_, select _Enable Clusters_.